tidalcycles/vim-tidal/README.md

   * Restart Vim and execute `:PluginInstall` to automatically download and install the plugins.

-Finally, go to the plugin repository and run `make` to install the `tidalvim` script.
+Finally, go to the plugin repository and run `make install`:

     $ cd ~/.vim/bundle/vim-tidal
     $ sudo make install

-### Configure ###

-You probably need to set a local leader binding and configure tmux target pane.
-See the "Configuration" section below for more detailed instructions.
+This creates symlinks on `/usr/local/bin` for `tidal` and `tidalvim` scripts.
+You can remove them later if you want with `make uninstall`.

 ### Development version of Tidal (x.y-dev) ###